 Why did you choose to pursue a position on the Alumni Association Board?

-MPA has been such an integral part of my foundation and development as a human being that I wanted to find any way possible to give back to the place that help built who I am in hopes of providing that for other kids out there of all backgrounds and circumstances.
+MPA has been such an integral part of my foundation and development as a human being that I wanted to find any way possible to give back to the place that helped build who I am in hopes of providing that for other kids of all backgrounds and circumstances.

 In what ways do you see yourself as a supporter of MPA and its mission?

-By carrying the core beliefs MPA holds out into the world and trying my best to make it a better place based on what my teachers and community taught me and showed me first hand while I attended MPA.
+I will carry MPA’s core beliefs into the world and try my best to make it a better place based on what my teachers and community taught me and showed me firsthand while I attended MPA.

 What are you currently doing, professionally and/or personally?